puppeteer/puppeteer/docs/api.md

 });
 ```

-With those simiple upgrades, your handler will use Cooperative Mode instead.
+With those simple upgrades, your handler will use Cooperative Mode instead.

 However, we recommend a slightly more robust solution because the above introduces two subtle issues: